 Fan Palm walk | © Tourism and Events Queensland

 When you’ve satisfied your longing for sunshine, sand and seawater at beautiful Mission Beach, seek a cool respite under the shady fronds of Djiru’s fan palms.
 Stroll along the 1.3km return Fan Palm walk, marvelling at the umbrella-like fronds of licuala palms that create a dappled canopy.
-This remarkable forest has withstood recent cyclones, and, although damage can still be seen in places, the forest is well on the way to full recovery.
+This remarkable forest that has withstood cyclones over the years, and, although damage can still be seen in places, the forest is well on the way to full recovery.

-Keep your eyes open for cassowaries here, especially around the car park and start of the boardwalk.
+Keep your eyes open for cassowaries here and remember to always be cass-o-wary and never approach these large birds, especially around the car park and start of the boardwalk.
 Despite their bulk they are incredibly hard to see in the forest as their black plumage blends in with the dappled light of the forest—their long blue necks and red wattles however are easy giveaways!
 At the end of the walk, let the kids lead you on a short detour along the Children’s walk, following ‘cassowary footprints’ to a ‘nest’.

 Find out more about Djiru.